 Background

-A few months after the original GAN paper submitted, Conditional Generative Adversarial Nets (cGAN) was proposed (according to arXiv, the original GANs paper was submitted on 10 Jun 2014 and cGANs paper was submitted on 6 Nov 2014).
+A few months after the original GAN paper was submitted, Conditional Generative Adversarial Nets (cGAN) was proposed.
+According to arXiv, the original GAN paper was submitted on 10 Jun 2014 and the cGAN paper on 6 Nov 2014.

-The core motivation of the cGANs paper was that although GANs showed successful image generation ability, there was no way to control or specify a certain type of image to generate. (for instance, specify ‘1’ in MNIST dataset)
+The core motivation of the cGAN paper was that although GANs showed impressive image generation capabilities, there was no way to control or specify the type of image to generate; for instance, generating the digit ‘1’ from the MNIST dataset.

-The proposed conditioning method is to simply provide some extra information y, such as class labels, to the generator and the discriminator.
+The proposed conditioning method is to simply provide some extra information y, such as class labels, to both the generator and the discriminator.

-Figure from Conditional Generative Adversarial Nets paper
+ConditionalAdversarialNet Figure from Conditional Generative Adversarial Nets paper

 Implementation